Nadene Goldfoot

 War of 1812 (1812-1815)

+It all started in 1803 with the British causing 10,000 Americans to work on British ships.
 The War of 1812 officially began on June 18, 1812 when America declared war against the British.
 Known as "Mr. Madison's War" or "The Second American Revolution," the war would last for over two years.
 It officially ended with the Treaty of Ghent on December 24, 1814.

 Although Vermont was not the scene of any major battles during the War of 1812, its position as a border state with British North America, and the demands by the federal government for the recruitment of troops dictated the state's involvement in the war.
 Several regiments of U. S. Army troops were raised, as were militia companies for the defense of the state's northern border areas.
 Vermont troops served primarily in the military campaigns in northern New York.
 Near the end of this war, "August 24-25, 1814 - The British burn Washington, D.C. and Madison flees the White House.